 Non-Degree Seeking Applicants

 Embry-Riddle recognizes the needs of working adults who are interested in furthering their education for retraining or for enhancing professional skills.
 Students who meet University admission requirements are permitted to enroll in courses as special students in a non-degree seeking status.
 These students are permitted to continue their enrollment as long as they maintain satisfactory academic status or until they file a formal application for admission as a degree-seeking student.
-As a non-degree seeking student, the number of credits earned is 12 for graduate and 24 for undergraduate.
+Students in this status will be allowed to complete up to 24 credit hours (12 for graduate), after which they must apply through the Admissions Office for matriculation into a degree program.
 Persons interested in applying as non-degree seeking students can get more information from the Admissions Office.